 Claim it on tax

+Can you claim your laptop or study expenses on tax?
 If your intended course is upskilling and directly relates to your work, you might qualify for a range of tax benefits.
 The ATO can advise on claiming study expenses case by case.

 University fees are complicated.
 We can help you understand fees, figure out if you're eligible for assistance and plan your budget while you're studying at Deakin.